 The Authority issued a Special Assessment Revenue Note, Series 2012, not to exceed \$7,000,000 dated December 1, 2012 bearing interest at 6.5% per annum with a final maturity of March 1, 2033.
 This note represents 100% of the Authority's long-term debt balance.
 The 2012 Note is subject to optional redemption requirements as specified in the Note Purchase Agreement.
+The Note terms were amended by resolutions of the Authority on November 26, 2019, and the Board of Supervisors on December 17, 2019, to reduce the interest rate on the Note from 6.5% to 6.0%.
+The Note terms were amended a second time to reduce the interest rate from 6.0% to 4.49%, effective on April 28, 2021.

-Advances from the Note are being used to finance construction of certain public infrastructure improvements within the District including public road and intersection improvements, public utilities, parking facilities, curbs, gutters, sidewalks, traffic signals, storm water management and retention systems, street lights and landscaping improvements, and interest on the note, note issuance costs, and administrative expenses.
+Advances from the Note were used to finance construction of certain public infrastructure improvements within the District including public road and intersection improvements, public utilities, parking facilities, curbs, gutters, sidewalks, traffic signals, storm water management and retention systems, street lights and landscaping improvements, and interest on the Note, Note issuance costs, and administrative expenses.